oroinc/documentation/user/back-office/system/integrations/gtm/index.rst

 #.
 Click **Confirm** to start file import.

 The container that you have imported contains a dummy Tracking ID number.
-You need to :ref:`change the ID <gtm-container-id>` to be able to transfer correct data to Google Analytics.
+You need to change the ID to be able to transfer correct data to Google Analytics.

 To change the tracking ID for the imported variable: